-My head says that pupils should not wear masks in my secondary special school.
+My head says that pupils no longer need to wear face coverings in my secondary special school.
 Is this right?

-Although some pupils in special schools will qualify for an exemption to wearing a mask in school, the NEU advises that where possible, and in discussion with parent/carers, SEND pupils should be encouraged to wear masks or face coverings when in school as much as possible.
-There is no ‘one size fits all’ approach to SEND pupils’ ability and willingness to wear a mask, so schools should not rule this out with a blanket policy.
+- Although some pupils in special schools will qualify for an exemption from wearing a mask, the NEU advises that where possible, and in discussion with parent/carers, SEND pupils should be encouraged to wear masks or face coverings when in school as much as possible.
+There is no ‘one size fits all’ approach to SEND pupils’ ability and willingness to wear a mask, so schools should not rule this out with a blanket policy against their wearing.

 Those who rely on visual signals for communication, or work with those who communicate in this way, are exempt from wearing face coverings/masks under DfE guidance.
 The NEU advice is that clear masks should be worn by staff working with hearing impaired pupils and/or colleagues.
 Visors are not suitable as they do not protect against aerosol transmission.